Recommendation as Language Processing (RLP): A Unified Pretrain, Personalized Prompt & Predict Paradigm (P5): Personalized Prompt Collection

-With the designed prompts, it is easy to build input--target pairs from raw data.
+With the prompts, we can directly build input--target pairs from raw data.
 As illustrated in Figure~\ref{fig:templates}, we can simply substitute the fields in braces with the corresponding information in the raw data and thus create training input--target pairs or zero-shot testing personalized prompts.
-It is worth noting that we divide the raw data into three groups -- rating/review/explanation shares the same raw data, while sequential and direct recommendation differ in terms of whether to use interaction history as input information.
-During pretraining, we mix input--target pairs from different task families together to serve as the training data.
+The training data and pre-training tasks will distill the rich semantics from diverse modalities into the user and item tokens for preference understanding and personalization.
+Note that we divide the raw data into three parts---rating/review/explanation share the same raw data, while sequential and direct recommendation differ in terms of whether to use interaction history as input information.
+During pretraining, we mix the input--target pairs from different task families together to serve as the training data.
 To enhance P5's robustness and zero-shot generalization, for each raw datum, we only sample a portion of rather than all of the personalized prompts in each task family.
 In sequential and direct recommendation task families, we also randomly select a group of negative items for those prompts that require a candidate list.